 - ✅ Flexible partnership models

-For WiFi platform providers and telecom operators, multi-tenant architecture enables serving multiple airline customers on shared infrastructure—improving margins and competitive positioning.
+For WiFi platform providers and telecom operators, multi-tenant architecture means serving multiple airline customers on shared infrastructure - better margins, stronger competitive positioning.

-The question isn't "Should we adopt multi-tenant WiFi?"—it's "How quickly can we migrate?"
+The question isn't whether to adopt multi-tenant WiFi anymore.
+It's how quickly you can migrate.

 Ready to Transform Your Aviation WiFi?